 - Proven track record of service and leadership

-- Practicality of the service project they submit and carry out
+- Practicality of the Project for Change they submit and research

 - Willingness to return to and serve their own home communities